romeorizzi/TALight/example_problems/tutorial/number_theory/infinity_of_N/statement/statement.en.md

 ```
 </details>

-All possibilities we have mentioned above for the previous task are also open here, like for any other TAlight problem service.
+All possibilities we have mentioned above for the previous task are also open here, like for any other TALight problem service.